-We are very pleased to welcome you to the Department of Haematology.
+We are very pleased to be able to welcome you to the Cambridge Stem Cell Institute (CSCI) and Department of Haematology.
 Each year we welcome students from the Schools of Clinical Medicine, Biology, and Physics and also new international postgraduate students.
-You are all postgraduate students now and part of a close-knit cohort of people aiming to learn about different aspects of haematology and stem cell biology.
+You are all postgraduate students now and part of a close-knit cohort of people aiming to learn about different aspects of stem cell biology and haematology.

-One of the real strengths of the Department is the breadth of approaches, systems and foci of the different groups.
+One of the real strengths of the CSCI is the breadth of approaches, systems and foci of the different groups.
 We encourage you to take full advantage of this rich environment during the course of your studies.
 Even though you and your fellow students may work on completely different systems, you are likely to find that an approach or a method being used by someone else is exactly what you need to move your research forward.

-We run a number of different events for postgraduate students within the Department of Haematology and the CSCI: the Monday seminars, the PhD Discussion Groups, PhD Symposium and more!
+We run a number of different events for postgraduate students within the CSCI: the Monday seminars, the PhD Discussion Groups, the annual PhD Symposium and more!
 We also encourage participation at events managed by the CSCI Events team and the wider community.
 Please engage fully with all of these events!
 They are designed to support you as a scientist and as a person and allow you to share your work and exchange feedback with your peers.
 This will help to ensure that your time here is as positive and productive as it can be.